odysseas1991/crwn-clothing/README2.md

 6. npm add react-stripe-checkout
    It provides us the checkout button.

+7. Heroku

+   To build again the new version of the application:

+   git add -A
+   git push heroku master

 <--------!
 To render img for local directory dynamically !--------------------->

 Example: